giwdulttam/giwdulttamblog.github.io/index.md

 Hello!
+I'm Matt, an incoming PhD student in statistics at Boston Univeristy.
+I am interested in free probability theory and its interactions with random matrices, operator algebras and stochastic processes.
-I'm Matt, a first year master's student in statistics at Boston Univeristy.
-Below are a handful of posts about some of the things I am interested in.
-Feel free to contact me with any questions or concerns at maludwig15@gmail.com.
+Below are a handful of posts on these things.
+Feel free to contact me with any questions, concerns, comments or just to say hello at maludwig15@gmail.com.

 <div style="float: right; margin-left: 20px;">